abdullahchdry/ache-inhibitor-pipeline/02_admet_filtering/README.md

 # 02_admet_filtering

 ## Overview
-This module applies strict ADMET + Lipinski filtering (no toxicity) to the deduplicated ADMETlab 3.0 export.
+This module applies strict ADMET + Lipinski filtering (no toxicity) to the deduplicated ADMETlab 3.0 export (make sure you use ADMETlab 3.0 on the SMILES strings from the previous step to obtain an equivalent file).
 It reads `admet_full_dedup.csv`, filters on:
 - log S ≥ –4.5
 - log P ≤ 5.0
 - TPSA ≤ 100 Å²